How to Implement SMART Goals

 - Ideal customer – who should the campaign target?

 - Pain points – why should the campaign target them?
 What message should be used?

 - KPIs – What is the goal of the campaign?

 A good agency partner will ask for ideal customer, pain points, and KPI’s.
 These data points provide invaluable guidance to the agency as they plan.

-Last, but not least, Fran needs to gather the leads that are coming in and process them.
+Last, but not least, to implement SMART goals, Fran needs to gather the leads that are coming in and process them.
 Leads will generally come in through the corporate website or lead gen form on various platforms.
 How to process leads is beyond the scope of this article.
 What we are covering is what to look for in a CRM and the steps you must have to process the leads.

 - Lead intake – Whenever possible, leads should enter your CRM automatically.
 If not, look for ways to automate the intake process as much as possible.
 Manual intake is ok, but keep in mind that it requires more time and effort.